Overview

 - Model measurements of length, volume, and time using real equipment or visual examples.

-- Practise repeated-measurement tasks where students calculate an average from multiple readings.
+- Practise repeated-measurement tasks where you calculate an average from multiple readings.

 - Finish with a short check on equipment choice, unit choice, and common reading errors.

-- Ask students to choose the correct reading from a ruler or measuring cylinder diagram and explain
+- Check whether you can choose the correct reading from a ruler or measuring cylinder diagram and explain

 how they decided.

-- Use a hinge question where students decide whether to time one event or several repeats of the same
+- Use a hinge question where you decide whether to time one event or several repeats of the same

 event.

-- Give one short average-value calculation to confirm that students can use repeated readings
+- Try one short average-value calculation to confirm that you can use repeated readings

 sensibly.

-- Students often start from the end of a ruler instead of the zero mark.
+- Starting from the end of a ruler instead of the zero mark.
 Use broken-edge examples so

 they must read by subtraction when needed.